BarbaraJoebstl/da3_open_street_map/README.md

  - The language gap may be a problem.
 It may be that keys from different languages exist in one area, altough they mean the same.
 When doing analytics this can be missed out easily.
  - Missing or wrong data is a problem.
 This may skew findings in analytics or simply misslead people. http://maproulette.org/ could help to minor the problems.
  - Add totally wrong data in bad faith.
 As everone can add data to the OSM Project, it can happen that people add false data just for fun.

+##Conclusion
+The data set was cleaned, so that the language gap is bridged for our investigations.
+We could have cleaned out the data more, but as we want to have an basic overwiew, the cleaning amount is right.
+It is quite surprising that in a city where almost all inhabitants are "super greenies", the amount of bicycle ways is that small compared to the normal highways.
+It would be interesting to check the amount of bicycle ways in Amsterdam and compare it to Berlin.